 Children, pregnant people, and older adults are at the most risk of iron deficiency anemia.

 High or low RBC levels can lead to severe health complications.
-A person may be able to manage their RBC levels through diet, exercise, and in some cases, prescription medication.
+A person may be able to manage their RBC levels through diet, exercise, oral iron supplementation, prescription medications, and, if necessary, a blood transfusion.